acn-sbuad/avanade-workshop/README.md

     Each time a rating is given on the web site, you should see activity in your console.

+**Question**

+    The template function only accesses the first element in the input collection.
+In what cases would the collection hold more than one element?

 ### Modify Cosmos DB Trigger function

+1. Ensure that all changes to the ratings results in a log line in the console.

+  _Hint_: Try looping through the input collection with a _ForEach_ loop.

-// Print the contents of the rating as a json string to the terminal.
+2. Print the content of the rating in the console.

+    To convert the input object to a rating element by casting it.

+    ```cs
+    Rating r = (Rating) input[i];
+    ```

+    _Hint_: Use System.Text.Json.JsonSerializer to serialize the rating object to a json string.

+3. Print a different string to the console depending of the score of the rating.

+    _Hint_: Use a switch case.

 ## Task 3 - Creating an Azure Function with a timer trigger

 ## Task 4 - Publishing the functions to Azure